-	Conversely, Laser Spine Institute is proud to offer a gentle alternative in endoscopic spine surgery.
-Unlike open back procedures, our award-winning team of spinal surgeons removes the portion of the herniated disc that is causing nerve compression with a small computer-assisted, state-of-the-art laser in a procedure known as an endoscopic discectomy.
+Conversely, Laser Spine Institute is proud to offer a gentle alternative in minimally invasive spine surgery.
+Unlike open back procedures, our award-winning team of spinal surgeons removes the portion of the herniated disc that is causing nerve compression with a small computer-assisted, state-of-the-art laser in a procedure known as a discectomy.
 This surgery is extremely precise and is actually normally conducted as an outpatient procedure.

 To learn even more about herniated disc treatment, and for a free review of your MRI or CT scan, contact Laser Spine Institute today.